dcapslock/button-card/docs/source/config/actions.md

       navigation_path: /lovelace/0
 ```

 1. This script runs for 10 seconds, keeping its state to "on"

+    `script.delay_script`'s config for the sake of the example:

+    ```yaml title="configuration.yaml"
+    script:
+      delay_script:
+        alias: Delay Script
+        sequence:
+          - delay: '00:00:10'
+    ```

 2. Safeguard
 3. This will be called once the script has finished running (state will be "off")

 ## Toast Message